brandur/sorg/content/drafts/postgres-reads.md

 scale workload without having to resort to more complex strategies like partitioning.
-Most relational databases like Postgres, MySQL, and SQL Server are single master systems, and so all writes have to go the primary.
+Most relational databases like Postgres, MySQL, and SQL Server are single master systems, and so all writes have to go a primary that's leading the cluster.
 Read operations however can plausibly be routed to the primary _or_ any of its replicas [1].

 This is useful because it allows an application to start distributing a considerable amount of its load amongst all